Sp25-CS5004-Online-Lionelle/final-project-group-2/Document.md

 namespace view {
 class IView {
 <<Interface>>
-This will serve as an Interface for our view.Defining this correctly early on will allow the team to easily interact and code simultaneously.
-We suspect that we will only need the argument `addFeatures` which will take the controller and map" the appropriate functions.
+This will serve as an interface for our view.
+Defining it correctly early on will enable the team to interact and code seamlessly.
+We anticipate needing only the **addFeatures** argument, which will take the controller and map the appropriate functions.
 + addFeatures(IControler): void
 }
 class MainView {
-Main view will serve as a base plate for all views.
-It will incorporate FindJobView and SaveJobsView as tabs.
-Additionally, all pane logic will mapped to the task bar on the main page which includes but is not limited to download data, and light and dark mode
+The main view will serve as a base platform for all other views.
+It will incorporate **FindJobView** and **SaveJobsView** as tabs.
+Additionally, all pane logic will be mapped to the taskbar on the main page, including but not limited to data downloads and light/dark mode toggling.
 ---------------------------------------------------------------------------------------------------------------------------
 - FindJobView findJob
 - SavedJobsView savedJobs